gsheppar/Prisma-SDWAN-Apps-LQM/README.md

 #### Requirements
 * Active CloudGenix Account - Please generate your API token and add it to cloudgenix_settings.py
 * Python >=3.7
-* CSV Files with a app_name, latency, loss and jiter column headers

 #### Installation:
  Scripts directory.